gonzalobd/SparkBatchProcessing/README.md

 # SparkBatchProcessing

-This is a short example of batch processing of real data using Apache Spark 2.0.
+This is a short example of batch processing using spark's RDD API of real data with Apache Spark 2.0.

 # Introduction and Requirements